How to choose the best beach in Puglia depending on the wind

-Weekly local markets are a pleasant way to get a taste of traditional life in Puglia.
+Weekly local markets in Puglia are a pleasant way to get a taste of traditional life.
 Every Apulian town organizes a local market once a week.

 Several choices of local fresh food products as seasonal fruit, vegetables, seafood, local meat and the typical Apulian dishes, like “burrata” and “mozzarella” cheeses, the best excellence of our region.
 Other than the food, there are the streets of clothing stalls, home and cooking tools.

 Local markets are typically open from 8 AM to 1 PM.